Jamie0/nginx-nodejs-module/README.md

 ## Current Project Status

 The project is in the very early stages of development.
-Currently, running a simple script inside a nginx location block and returning a primitive just about works.
+Currently, running a simple script inside a nginx location block and returning a primitive just about works (and is pleasingly very fast).
 There is currently no support for reading the HTTP request, or really doing anything useful.

 If you're better than me at C/C++ and want to contribute, certainly do open a pull request.